NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 ```

 This executes the default run command, which is
-`snakemake -rp --configfile config.yml` (as defined in the original
+`snakemake -rp -c 1 --configfile config.yml` (as defined in the original
 `Dockerfile`).

 > **Note** <br>